Are your ready for Blended Training as a business strategy?

 Now… in comes this nerdy new intern who starts talking about blended learning and asks why you aren’t providing any online tools to supplement your face-to-face training.
 Isn’t that cheaper and better for learning?
 You feel irritation rising… haven’t your clients been happy with what you’ve been doing for the past 20 years?
 Isn’t the human touch important for the training you’re providing?

-Indeed… introducing technology to a successful training agency can feel like a way to kill your successful training company.
+Indeed… introducing technology to a already successful training agency can feel like the perfect way to end that succes.
 Why?
 Because you need to manage a transition and change the way your team works.
-And transitions can hurt.
+And transitions always hurt.

 The thing you need to do is come up with a strategy for the transition.
 But first: you should start by asking yourself: what are the goals?
 This doesn’t need to be a month-long exercise… possibilities constantly change so agility is becoming a key quality of running a company anyway.
 You’ll have to choose goals, move forward and evaluate.